-This is precisely what has happened for all who have been united with Christ through faith: their sins have been taken away, and they have been clothed before God with the richest garments imaginable!
+This is precisely what was to happen for all who have been united with Christ through faith: their sins would be taken away, and they would be clothed before God with the richest garments imaginable!

 Satan-the 'accuser', and the powers he commands-has so long held fallen humankind in bondage and oppression, and hates the fact that there is freedom from guilt and condemnation for the image of God.
 He is fiercely determined to never let the redeemed rest in peace.
 But he can no longer accuse them.
 For they were burning sticks 'snatched from the fire'.
-Those whose own righteousness was like a polluted garment before God, have had their 'filthy clothes' removed (Isaiah 64:6) and are now 'without blemish and free from accusation'-standing in the righteousness of the Son before His Father!
+Those whose own righteousness was like a polluted garment before God, have had their 'filthy clothes' removed (Isaiah 64:6) and are now (as we saw in Colossians 1:22), 'without blemish and free from accusation'-standing in the righteousness of the Son before His Father!